Learn how to stop advanced attackers capable of evading machine defenses

 ic-step-4

-MCSI's MTH certification provides you with the required skills and knowledge to achieve all six levels of the Australian Signals Directorate's Cyber Skills Framework.
+MCSI's MTH certification provides you with the required skills and knowledge aligned to the Australian Signals Directorate's Cyber Skills Framework .
 Upon reaching each level, you will earn a certificate of achievement.
 Click here to learn more about our multi-credentialed approach.

-MCSI Novice Threat Hunter Practitioner Level 2 20% 0%
+MCSI Novice Threat Hunting Practitioner Level 2 20%

-MCSI Certified Principal Threat Hunting Practitioner Level 5 80% 0%
+MCSI Certified Principal Threat Hunter Practitioner Level 5 80%

-MCSI Certified Expert Threat Hunter Practitioner Level 6 95% 0%
+MCSI Certified Expert Threat Hunting Practitioner Level 6 95%

 In a single course, MCSI offers multiple industry certifications.
 You will save time and money with us because you will receive several accredited levels of competencies with a single purchase rather than having to buy multiple courses.
 Our goal is to provide you with a course that will take you from beginner to expert.